track-asia/trackasia-native/design-proposals/2022-10-27-rendering-modularization.md

 ## Motivation

-TrackAsia Native is currently depending on a deprecated rendering SDK (OpenGL) for iOS.
+Trackasia Native is currently depending on a deprecated rendering SDK (OpenGL) for iOS.
 It needs to move to Metal for iOS in some form.
 Moreover, there are other graphics SDKs to consider, like Vulkan for Android or Direct3D for Windows.
 Metal is an existential crisis on iOS, the others are desired but not required.

-Thus the graphics implementations must diverge, either by doing so within TrackAsia Native or depending on another toolkit to do the rendering entirely.
-We are proposing the former approach, with support for multiple rendering SDKs in the TrackAsia Native toolkit itself.
+Thus the graphics implementations must diverge, either by doing so within Trackasia Native or depending on another toolkit to do the rendering entirely.
+We are proposing the former approach, with support for multiple rendering SDKs in the Trackasia Native toolkit itself.

-This is the TrackAsia Rendering Modularization Design Plan and the biggest goal is to pave the way for Metal support on iOS.
+This is the Trackasia Rendering Modularization Design Plan and the biggest goal is to pave the way for Metal support on iOS.
 But while we’ve got the hood open, so to speak, we’d also like to fix a few other things.
 So let’s get to it!

 But before that, a quick note on terminology.
-- "toolkit" usually refers to TrackAsia Native, but may also be used in context for another project at a similar level.
+- "toolkit" usually refers to Trackasia Native, but may also be used in context for another project at a similar level.
 - "SDK" or Software Development Kit usually refers to the rendering library, like OpenGL or Metal, at least in this document.
 - "API" refers to an Application Programming Interface.
 In this context it refers to the classes and methods made available to a developer.
 - "Snapshot" refers to taking a picture of the active display buffer at a specific time.